markevans/dragonfly/extra_docs/ExampleUseCases.md

 {file:Encoding#Custom\_Encoders encoders}, {file:Analysers#Custom\_Analysers analysers} and {file:Generators#Custom\_Generators generators}, and
 then tie them all together with a {file:Configuration#Custom\_Saved\_Configuration saved configuration}.

-See {Dragonfly-RMagick} for an example.
+See [Dragonfly-RMagick](http://github.com/markevans/dragonfly-rmagick) for an example.
 NOTE: you will probably want to create classes and modules in your own namespace, rather than the `Dragonfly` namespace (even though Dragonfly-RMagick uses it).